tenfinney/event-docs/README.md

 ## Quest 1:
 ### MetaGame Role Selection Quest

-This will transort participants to the MetaGame role selection parcel.
+This will transport participants to the MetaGame role selection parcel.
 Start by reading the content on the walls and place special attention on the differnt guilds.
 Once you have an idea about the guild and role you are interested in exploring select it from the wall.
 You will be transported to the next quest location.

 In this parcel, you will see a vending machine at the top of the fountain stairs.
 Go into the water and collect your first clue.
 The vending machine is used for participants that would like to own the Web3Skills MetaFest2 Access Token.
 The token is not required to participate in the basic quests but is required for accessing the private gated parcels that may contain additional rewards and clues.